Writing Cover Letters that Count

-While you may not love the idea of composing a unique cover letter for each job you apply to, it will give you a bigger return.
+While you may not love the idea of composing a unique cover letter for each job you apply to, it will give you a bigger return by a mile.
 Before selecting words showcasing your enthusiasm and skills, you must first determine the key requirements and priorities for this job.
 Then, make it clear that you can deliver on what they seek.
 Focus on what you can do for an organization, how they can benefit from you being hired and relate your value to their organization with balance, creativity, and clarity.

 In your cover letter, make sure to address any questions or concerns that could potentially come up in an interview – such as your work history.
 It is critical to be upfront and honest if there is anything you will need to disclose.
 However, it is not necessary for you to apologize for the skills you don’t have.
 Instead, focus on the skills you do have by highlighting these experiences and strengths that correspond with a potential opportunity.
 Keep your letter focused, concise and a few paragraphs in length.